-GPCC's Full Data Analysis is based on a data base that covers the period 1901 up to 2013 (current V.7 released in late 2015).
+GPCC's Full Data Analysis is based on a data base that covers the period 1901 up to 2013 (current V7 released in late 2015).
 Compared to the Monitoring Product, the Full Data Analysis includes additional data acquired from global data collections such as GHCN, FAO, CRU; data sets from the National Meteorological and/or Hydrological Services of about 190 countries of the world; and some data from GEWEX-related projects.

 For both products, if data are available from more than one source for a station, an "optimum" value - according to the quality of the different data sources - is selected for the precipitation analysis.
 The selected precipitation data undergo an automatic pre-screening, and subsequently the data flagged as questionable are interactively reviewed by an expert.
 Based on the remaining quality-controlled station data, the (monthly) anomalies from the background climatology are computed at the stations, interpolated using the SPHEREMAP objective analysis, and added to the background climatology to create the month's analysis.
+Note that anomalies that are "too far" from any stations are set to zero to prevent unrealistic influence across vast distances.

 CPC collects daily precipitation gauge data from ~16,000 stations around the world through the GTS, and from enhanced national networks over the U.S., Mexico, and a few other countries.

-They analyze global daily precipitation on a near-real-time basis by interpolating quality-controlled station reports.
+They analyze global daily precipitation on a near-real-time basis by interpolating qualitycontrolled station reports.
 Note that the "day" in this analysis is defined region by region, not at a uniform UTC time.
 These data are the basis for the daily satellite-gauge option in Subsection 3.14.4.

 Precipitation gauges suffer a variety of errors in collecting precipitation, including evaporation, splashing, side wetting, and wind effects, with all resulting in a low bias for most gauge configurations.
 The wind effects occur because the air has to flow around the opening of the gauge and hydrometeors tend to follow the air flow.
 This is most true for the hydrometeors that fall the most slowly, namely drizzle and snowflakes.
 Undercatch ranges from 5% in heavy rain situations to 100%, 200% or more, and depends on the design of the gauge (Legates 1987; Sevruk 1989).
 Until recently, the state of the art was a set of monthly maps of climatological adjustment ratios computed by Legates and Willmott (1990), and these are used to adjust the gauge analyses in this work.
-Recently, the GPCC has started computing daily adjustments based on station meteorological data for the Monitoring Analysis starting in 1982 (Schneider et al. 2015) based on Fuchs et al. (2001), and this will be adapted for use in a future version of IMERG.
+Recently, the GPCC has started computing daily adjustments based on station meteorological data for the Monitoring Analysis starting in 1982 (Schneider et al. 2014) based on Fuchs et al. (2001), and this will be studied for use in a future version of IMERG.